 Haven’t heard of Boise Goathead Fest?
 No worries!
-There’s still time to get excited about this fun annual event brought to you by Boise Bicycle Project, The Morrison Center, and us.
-Get ready for a wacky, fun time celebrating beer, bikes, and Boise!
+There’s still time to get excited about this annual event brought to you by Boise Bicycle Project, The Morrison Center, and us.
+Get ready for a bike parade, cold beer, delicious food, live music, and more!

 Maybe we are a little biased, but our favorite part of any festival is the beer.
 We are releasing TWO brand new brews for Boise Goathead Fest this year.

 The official beer of Boise Goathead Fest ‘22, Pedal Powered Pilsner is already available!
 Look for it at a neighborhood store near you or stop by the brewery to snag a 6 pack and try it on draft.
 This beer is refreshing, crisp, and easy-drinking.
 We think it’s the perfect bike riding companion.
 Grab your bright pink cans (sweet label design by 116 & West) and get hyped for the ‘fest!

 To The Moon will be released AT Boise Goathead Fest this year.
 Get ready to try a delicious pale ale designed specifically to be an awesome summer brew.
 It’ll help you beat the heat while still giving you that hoppy goodness.
 Come to the ‘Fest for the exclusive first taste!